Kathryn L. Combs

-- Combs, Kathy and A. Link, "Innovation Policy in Search of an Economic Foundation: The Case of Research Partnerships in the United States," Technology Analysis & Strategic Management 15:2 (2003).
+- Combs, Kathryn and A. Link, "Innovation Policy in Search of an Economic Foundation: The Case of Research Partnerships in the United States," Technology Analysis & Strategic Management 15:2 (2003).

 - "Limited Liability Companies and Technology Transfer," The Journal of Technology Transfer 24:1 (1999): 25-35.